Spahill and Clomantagh Hill: Flora

 The grasslands of the SAC contain a scattering of the green-winged orchid and two other orchids frog orchid and Common Spotted-orchid have been recorded from the site.
 These are mainly in the base-rich areas overlying the limestone.
 Over the sandstone at the summit of Clomantagh Hill there is a markedly different flora which includes more ling and other plants more typical of heaths.
 The SAC contains some woodland to its north west, mainly of downy birch and hazel which has a rich ground flora.
 The priority species that the SAC conserves is the green-winged orchid, a species listed in the Irish red data Book.

 Clomantagh Hill

 Clomantagh Hill, also known as Killoshulan rises to a height of 349 m, is the highest point in the northern Slieve Ardagh Hills, the 3rd highest point in County Kilkenny. and the 972nd highest summit in Ireland.
 It is classified as a Marilyn.
-Tne name of the mountain means Hill of the gapped stone.
+The name of the mountain means Hill of the gapped stone.